 Results:

 From linear regression analysis, we estimate that for each year increase in age, the difference in mean LDL is lower by 0.09 mg/dL.
 A 95 % confidence interval suggests that this observation is not unusual if the true lowering in mean LDL per year difference in age were between -0.37 and 0.55 mg/dL.
 Because the P=0.698, we do not have enough evidence to reject that null hypothesis that there is no linear trend in the average LDL across age groups.

+Did not mention about study population (0.5)

+Total: 2.5

 (k)